Electro707/Simple-LED-Matrix-Library/README.md

 ### Installing Library

 Install this library like you would with any Arduino library.
-Like to the official guide can be found at [GUIDE](https://www.arduino.cc/en/Guide/Libraries) Follow the "Importing a .zip Library" of the guide for this library.
+Like to the official guide can be found [here!](https://www.arduino.cc/en/Guide/Libraries) Follow the "Importing a .zip Library" of the guide for this library.

 ## To-Do